+Students must first withdraw from classes the semester they plan to voluntarily withdraw from their program and the university.
 To withdraw from a graduate program and the university, students must complete the Voluntary Withdrawal form.
 Submitting a voluntary withdrawal form does not remove a student from courses.
-Students must file separately with the University Registrar's Office to drop any courses.
-Contact the academic advisor for the Voluntary Withdrawal process
+Contact the academic advisor for the Voluntary Withdrawal process.